semgrep/semgrep/README.md

 in your codebase.
 It combines the convenience and rapid iteration speed of `grep`, but is "code-aware"; that is, you can easily match function calls, class or method definitions, and more.

+## Motivation

+We're building Semgrep because:
+* It’s hard to write secure code
+* We believe the future of security is guiding developers to a “paved road” made of default-safe frameworks (i.e. React or ORMs)
+* `grep` isn’t expressive enough, while traditional static analysis tools (SAST) are too complicated/slow for enforcement

+We need a tool that is fast, easy to use, code-aware, multi-lingual, and open source!

 ## Overview